bootdotdev/blog/content/webdev/put-that-framework-down.md

 **Hey Next.js devs, React is a framework.** Neither Dan Abramov nor God himself can convince me that React is just a library.
 I understand that it can kinda be used as one, but no one does that.

 And while we're at it, Express.js isn't a framework.
-It's just a routing library. *(yes I know it says framework on the homepage, but see my preview comments about the JS ecosystem)*
+It's just a routing library. *(yes I know it says framework on the homepage, but see my previous comments about the JS ecosystem)*

 ## Put that hammer down